Skippertak/ssh-manager/README.md

 # ssh-manager
 SSH Manager made with Python.
-Learning to code so this is not something that works yet.
+Learning to code so this is not something that you will want to use(yet?)

 Current features:
-- Main menu "works"
+- Menu navigation
-- Quiting works
+- SSH into a host

-And that's basically it.s
+And that's basically it.